aaronbloomfield/ccc/hws/gradebook/index.md

 Submission 1:  You must deploy your smart contract to our private Ethereum blockchain -- this was probably done above.
 It's fine if you deploy it a few times because you were testing it, screwed something up, or whatever.
 But the final deployment should not have any data other than the one call to `designateTA()`.

-Submission 2: You should submit your `CourseGradebook.sol` file, as well as your `gradebook.py` file, and ONLY those two files, to Gradescope.
+Submission 2: You should submit your `Gradebook.sol` file, as well as your `gradebook.py` file, and ONLY those two files, to Gradescope.
 All your Solidity code should be in that first file, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).